Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Method

 \subsection{High density Sentinel-1 time series compilation}

 The primary contribution of this publication is the extension of global offshore wind infrastructure detections with high-density Sentinel-1 based time series, providing fine-grained details of temporally resolved, Earth Observation based information on deployment and operational phases of offshore wind infrastructure.
-To this end, we query and preprocess every available Sentinel-1 acquisition at each detected offshore wind infrastructure location individually.
+To this end, we acquire and preprocess every available Sentinel-1 acquisition at each detected offshore wind infrastructure location individually.

-Figure \ref{fig:fig5} illustrates a final example time series for a single offshore wind turbine covering the period from 2016 to 2025.
+Figure \ref{fig:temp_example} illustrates a final example time series for a single offshore wind turbine covering the period from 2016 to 2025.
 The 1D backscatter profiles are generated by applying a column-wise maximum reduction along the horizontal axis of each 2D image.
 These profiles capture characteristic SAR signatures whose spatial patterns vary depending on the infrastructure state.
 The resulting time series consist of one 1D backscatter profile per Sentinel-1 acquisition per turbine location.
+The upper part of the figure shows a typical pre-construction phase with open water.
+On 2020-06-06, a survey vessel is present at the turbine location.
+This vessel interaction can be detected through short-term changes in the 1D profile, showing a moderate but distinct amplitude spike visible for only one or two acquisitions, with the 1D profiles showing water both before and after.
+The second inset shows a typical transition phase at a turbine foundation, which is visited by a construction vessel between 2021-08-11 and 2021-08-21.
+During this period, the vessel moors at the site and installs the pole and nacelle, the latter of which can be seen fully deployed on 2021-08-17.

-Data acquisition was performed on GEE, while client-side postprocessing was used to compile the final analysis ready time series dataset, see figure \ref{fig:fig6}.
-GEE’s strongly uses parallelizable map-reduce operations, where in our case, the applied operation consists of a column-wise maximum reduction to derive 1D profiles from 2D Sentinel-1 imagery crops.
+Data acquisition was performed on GEE, while client-side postprocessing was used to compile the final analysis ready time series data set, see Figure \ref{fig:temp_workflow}.
+GEE strongly uses parallelizable map-reduce operations, where in our case, the applied operation consists of a column-wise maximum reduction to derive 1D profiles from 2D Sentinel-1 imagery crops.

 Three main challenges had to be addressed: \begin{enumerate} \item Defining a spatial feature representation compatible with GEE’s region-based reduction. \item Designing a scalable and efficient batch processing pipeline which matches GEE’s image collection filtering. \item Implementing a data model compliant with GEE constraints while minimizing export size and data egress costs. \end{enumerate}